Harlow: Road

 Harlow can be accessed from junctions 7 and 7a of the M11 motorway, which runs from London to Cambridge.
 Junction 7 provides links to the southern areas of town, such as Church Langley and Potter Street.
-Junction 7a, located close to Old Harlow, began construction in 2020 and opened in 2022.
-The M11 motorway was planned originally to run to the west of Harlow, not to the east as it does today.
-Having planned for one of the two big industrial estates to be built to the west of the town for easy motorway access, Sir Fredrick Gibberd was appalled when the motorway was eventually built to the east of the town instead, describing it as "just about the most monstrous thing to ever happen to me as a planner" during a 1982 interview.
+Junction 7a, located close to Old Harlow, opened in 2022.
+The M11 motorway was originally planned to pass to the west of Harlow.
+Having planned accordingly for one of the two big industrial estates to be built to the west of the town for easy motorway access, Sir Fredrick Gibberd was appalled when the motorway was eventually built to the east of the town instead, describing it as "just about the most monstrous thing to ever happen to me as a planner" during a 1982 interview.
+The section of the motorway from Bishop's Stortford to London, passing Harlow, opened in 1977.
+The old A11 route through the town, which had already been diverted to bypass Old Harlow and Potter Street to the west as part of an earlier phase of the development of the new town, was subsequently renumbered, becoming part of the A414 and A1184.

-The M11 motorway places the town within a short distance of Stansted Airport, the A120 to Braintree via Great Dunmow, and the orbital M25 motorway.
+The M11 motorway links the town to Stansted Airport, the A120 to Braintree via Great Dunmow, and the M25 London Orbital motorway.

 Running through the town is the A414, a major road between Hemel Hempstead and Maldon; it links the town with the A10 to the west, which runs between London and King's Lynn.
 Another major road running from Harlow is the A1184, which leads to the nearby town of Bishop's Stortford via Sawbridgeworth.